The Charles Russell Speechlys Foundation

 - Emmaus UK - Providing safe homes, community support and meaningful work to formerly homeless people

-- Zacchaeus 2000 Trust (Z2K) - Frontline legal services charity providing free representation for disability benefit appeals; partnership began 2019
+- Zacchaeus 2000 Trust (Z2K) - Frontline legal services charity providing free representation for disability benefit appeals; partnership began 2019.
+Pro bono work has secured over £750,000 in wrongly withheld benefits and back payments for clients, with a 93% success rate

-- Transform Housing & Support - Surrey-based charity providing housing and support to over 1,700 homeless and vulnerable people annually
+- Transform Housing & Support - Surrey-based charity providing housing and support to more than 1,700 homeless and vulnerable people

-- European Lawyers in Lesvos (ELIL) - Legal charity supporting refugees; 14 Charles Russell Speechlys lawyers have completed two-week secondments since 2019
+- European Lawyers in Lesvos (ELIL) - Legal charity supporting refugees as part of the Greece Pro Bono Collaborative involving eight international law firms; 14 Charles Russell Speechlys lawyers have completed two-week secondments since 2019

-- Greater Manchester Immigration Aid Unit - Supporting Windrush scandal survivors
+- Greater Manchester Immigration Aid Unit (GMIAU) - Supporting Windrush scandal survivors through the Windrush Legal Initiative

 How to Apply

-This funder does not have a public application process.
+This funder does not have a public application process for its main grant programme.
 The Charles Russell Speechlys Foundation explicitly states it “is unable to accept unsolicited applications from charitable organisations or individuals.”

 Grants are awarded through: